SQream/sqream_docs/blue_console/index.rst

      - Provide a security token that grants access to protected resources or operations.
    * - ``--table-view``
      - ``true``
-     - Presents query results in a table view format complete with column headers.
+     - Displays query results in a table view format with column headers.
+The display limit is set to 10,000 rows.

 Record Delimiters
 ---------------------------